How one TAFE course launched Wendy's award-winning career

 Wendy is now changing the lives of her own students.

-Not only did she help improve the completion rates of VET in Schools courses, but she also introduced online delivery methods to allow for bigger classes and a more inclusive learning environment for all students.
+Not only did she help improve the completion rates of TAFE in Schools courses, but she also introduced online delivery methods to allow for bigger classes and a more inclusive learning environment for all students.

 Wendy feels particularly proud when her AEP (Aboriginal Employment Program) students graduate.